Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 Only nodes with a valid certificate and chain of trust are allowed to connect.
 For this trust mode, trust stores must be provided and must contain a list of trust certificates.

-A config sample for `CA` trust mode is:
+A configuration sample for `CA` trust mode is:

 ```json
 "sslConfig" : {